 Most of the area is covered by coniferous forests, with open meadows near the river.
 Because of its size, the wilderness provides a secluded habitat for a wide variety of wildlife.
-Large populations of mountain lions and grey wolves live in the area, as well as lynx, coyote, fox, bighorn sheep, mountain goats, elk, moose, deer and black bears (learn about outdoor safety).
+Large populations of mountain lions and grey wolves live in the area, as well as coyote, fox, bighorn sheep, mountain goats, elk, moose, deer and black bears (learn about outdoor safety).

-The adjacent Magruder Road provides drivers with a unique experience in the back country of Montana.
+The adjacent Magruder Road provides drivers with a unique experience in the back country of Idaho.
 The road was built by the Civilian Conservation Corps in the 1930s and remains much the same now as it did then.
 It continues to the Nez Perce Pass and is generally open in early June.

 There are a variety of trails that traverse the area, including the 11-mile Swet Creek Trail.
 It follows a creek bed and connects to other trails in the area.
 It is open to hiking and horseback riding.
 Bicycles and motorized travel are not allowed within wilderness boundaries but is allowed on roads.

 WEST FORK RANGER DISTRICT 6735 WEST FORK ROAD DARBY MT 59829